 Our virtual hike through Galilee has reached one of the most famous bodies of water in the whole world, the Sea of Galilee in northeastern Israel.

-Much of Jesus’ ministry was focused around the Sea of Galilee.
-His home base was Capernaum (Matthew 4:13) on the northern shore.
+Much of Jesus’ ministry was focused around the Sea of Galilee with His home base at Capernaum (Matthew 4:13) on the northern shore.
 He held many teaching sessions and performed many miracles near the Sea of Galilee.

 Soli Deo Gloria.